hpe-dev-incubator/hpe-dev-portal/content/blog/set-up-apache-skywalking-for-k8s-and-vm-monitoring-in-hpe-greenlake-private-cloud.md

 B﻿y building a *Docker* image using the generated *jar* file, this *SpringBoot* app can be easily deployed as a containerized application to the Kubernetes cluster.

-Apache SkyWalking provides a list of agents per programming language that can be used for building into corresponding service which collects application data and exports them to the SkyWalking OAP server.
+Apache SkyWalking provides a list of agents for instrumenting applications.
+A specific agent per programming language can be used for building into corresponding service which collects application data and exports them to the SkyWalking OAP server.

 ![](/img/sw-agents.png)

-I﻿n order to monitor the sample  *SpringBoot* app from Apache SkyWalking, we need to download the Java agent and rebuild the image.
+I﻿n order to monitor the sample  *SpringBoot* Web app from Apache SkyWalking, we need to download the Java agent and rebuild the image.

 ![](/img/java-agent.png)

-H﻿ere is the *Dockerfile* for building the new image:
+H﻿ere is the *Dockerfile* for building the image with Java agent:

 ```markdown
 $ cat Dockerfile